xiaochensun90/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Public Policy
+role: PhD Candidate in Public Policy

 # Organizations/Affiliations to show in About widget
 organizations: